devlinb/arcadia/README.md

 ### Shared

 Common types and utility functions are in `shared`.
 Primarily used for data types that are shared by the front end and the back end.

+Due to build issues on some OSs, sadly backend now has a hard copy of shared types, need to figure out why symlinking isn't being picked up on MacOS.

 # Building and Running
 To run the project, do the following: